What Do Dental Hygienist Do?

 - Dental Hygienist

-In the United States, there were 207,900 jobs for Dental Hygienist in 2016.
+In 2016, there was an estimated number of 207,900 jobs in the United States for Dental Hygienist.
 New jobs are being produced at a rate of 19.7% which is above the national average.
 The Bureau of Labor Statistics predicts 41,000 new jobs for Dental Hygienist by 2026.
-There will be an estimated 17,500 positions for Dental Hygienist per year.
+The BLS estimates 17,500 yearly job openings in this field.

 The states with the most job growth for Dental Hygienist are Arizona, Maryland, and Utah.
 Watch out if you plan on working in Rhode Island, Mississippi, or Kansas.
 These states have the worst job growth for this type of profession.